Middlebury College: Athletics

 Middlebury competes in the New England Small College Athletic Conference.
 The Panthers lead the NESCAC in total number of National Championships, having won 33 team championships since the conference lifted its ban on NCAA play in 1994.
-Middlebury enjoys national success in soccer, tennis, cross country running, lacrosse, ice hockey, field hockey, and skiing, and fields 31 varsity NCAA teams and several competitive club teams.
-Since 2000, Middlebury's varsity squads have won 54 NESCAC titles.
-Currently, 28% of students participate in varsity sports.

 In the early 20th century, Middlebury's traditional athletic rivals included the University of Vermont and Norwich University.
 In football, Middlebury is rivals with Hamilton College; the rivalry dates to 1911 and since 1980 the game between the two schools has been called the "Rocking Chair Classic," with the Mack-Jack Rocking Chair going to the winner (Middlebury has historically dominated the rivalry).

 The real-life version of Quidditch was brought to life in 2005 at Middlebury College, by Xander Manshel and Alex Benepe, who later became the first commissioner of quidditch.
-It has grown into its own separate and distinct sport after 15 publications of rulebooks.
+It has grown into a distinct sport after 15 publications of rulebooks.

-The Princeton Review ranks Middlebury's athletic facilities as 18th-best in the United States.